openid/ipsie/IL1-SCIM.md

 # 3.0 Profile

 ## 3.1 OAuth 2.0 Requirements
-Identity Services shall integrate with the Application's SCIM endpoint using OAuth 2.0 for secure authorization and token-based authentication.
+Identity Services SHALL integrate with the Application's SCIM endpoint using OAuth 2.0 for secure authorization and token-based authentication.
 The following requirements ensure consistent and secure handling of access tokens and authorization server configuration:
 * OAuth 2.0 interactions must comply with JWT Client Authentication as defined in RFC 7523.
-* The token shall exchange a signed JWT for an access token and present that token in the {Authorization: Bearer} header on all subsequent SCIM requests.
+* The token SHALL exchange a signed JWT for an access token and present that token in the {Authorization: Bearer} header on all subsequent SCIM requests.
 * The token must be scoped to "scim" and not grant broader permissions.
 * The token must contain a "token_endpoint" value which is the URL of the Application Provider's OAuth 2.0 token endpoint.
-* All Authorization Server parameters should be discovered from OAuth Authorization Server metadata as defined in RFC 8414.
+* All Authorization Server parameters SHOULD be discovered from OAuth Authorization Server metadata as defined in RFC 8414.
-* The Identity Service should expose a jwks_uri to allow the Application to perform signature verification
+* The Identity Service SHOULD expose a jwks_uri to allow the Application to perform signature verification

 ## 3.2 SCIM Interoperability Requirements

 ### 3.2.1 General Requirements
-* The Identity Service shall implement the required functionality of a SCIM Client as defined in RFC 7643 and RFC 7644.
+* The Identity Service SHALL implement the required functionality of a SCIM Client as defined in RFC 7643 and RFC 7644.
-* The Application shall implement the required functionality of a SCIM Client as defined in RFC 7643 and RFC 7644.
+* The Application SHALL implement the required functionality of a SCIM Client as defined in RFC 7643 and RFC 7644.
-* All SCIM operations shall be authenticated via OAuth 2.0; local modifications are prohibited.
+* All SCIM operations SHALL be authenticated via OAuth 2.0; local modifications are prohibited.

 ### 3.2.2 User Provisioning Operations
 The Application MUST provide support all User provisioning operations defined in this section.